godotengine/godot-docs/tutorials/scripting/filesystem.rst

 which use a compressed package to store all files.

 It is recommended that your team clearly define a naming convention for files when working with Godot.
-One simple fool-proof convention is to only allow lowercase file and path names.
+One fool-proof convention is to only allow lowercase file and path names.